truestamp/truestamp-cli/README.md

   Options:

     -h, --help     - Show this help.
     -V, --version  - Show the version number for this program.

   Commands:

-    auth                    - Login, logout, and show your current authentication status, or manage long-lived API keys. completions             - Generate shell completions.
+    auth                    - Login, logout, and show your current authentication status, or manage long-lived API keys.
+    completions             - Generate shell completions.
-    documents               - Create, read, update, or destroy documents.
-    health                  - Display results of API server health call.
-    help         [command]  - Show this help or the help of a sub-command.
+    documents               - Create, read, update, or destroy documents. health                  - Display results of API server health call. help         [command]  - Show this help or the help of a sub-command.
-    s3                      - Upload files to an AWS S3 bucket monitored by Truestamp.
 ```

 ## Releasing